svenssonjoel/lispBM/doc/displayref.md

 ---

-### img-buffer-from-bin
+### img-buffer?

-Checks if a binary blob stored in an array is likely to be an image buffer.
+Checks if the argument is likely to be an image buffer.

 <table>
 <tr>